Self-hosted security proxy for agent traffic

 How it works

-A runtime defense layer built for rollout.
+A self-hosted defense layer built for rollout.

 Protect outputs and record evidence